jtmoon79/goto_http_redirect_server/tools/README.md

-Project scripts for various tasks.
+Project scripts for miscellaneous tasks.